-This decision creates two new autonomous vehicle programs that authorize fare collection (deployment programs), one for drivered autonomous vehicles and the other for driverless autonomous vehicles.
+This decision creates Phase I of two new autonomous vehicle programs that authorize fare collection (deployment programs), one for drivered autonomous vehicles and the other for driverless autonomous vehicles.
 Among other requirements, applicants to the existing driverless pilot program and the new driverless deployment program must submit Passenger Safety Plans that outline their plans to protect passenger safety for driverless operations.

-In addition, the decision establishes four goals that apply to both the existing pilot programs and the new deployment programs; 1.)
+In addition, the decision establishes four goals that apply to both the existing pilot programs and to Phase I of the new deployment programs:

+1.)
 Protect passenger safety; 2.)
-Expand the benefits of AV technologies to all of California's communities; 3.)
+Expand the benefits of AV technologies to all of Californians, including people with disabilities; 3.)
 Improve transportation options for all, particularly for disadvantaged communities and low-income communities; and 4.)
 Reduce greenhouse gas emissions, criteria air pollutants, and toxic air contaminants, particularly in disadvantaged communities.
 The Commission will collect data to monitor permit holders' progress toward each of the goals.
+The Commission will initiate Phase II in a subsequent proceeding or stage to evaluate the data collected in Phase I no later than three years from initiation of Phase I. The Phase I deployment programs will initiate upon approval of the first amended drivered AV deployment permit or approval of the first advice letter authorizing driverless AV deployment, whichever is first.

-Permit holders in both the drivered and driverless deployment programs will be required to submit detailed quarterly program reports.
+Permit holders in both of Phase I drivered and driverless deployment programs will be required to submit detailed quarterly program reports.
 The data must include aggregated and anonymized information about the pick-up and drop-off locations for individual trips; the availability and volume of accessible rides; the service levels to disadvantaged communities; the fuel type of the vehicles; the vehicle miles traveled in periods 1, 2, and 3; and engagement with advocates for accessibility and disadvantaged communities.
 Finally the decision maintains existing data reporting requirements for participants in the drivered and driverless pilot programs.
 It also makes various administrative changes to the pilot, such as changing the timing that quarterly reports are due to better align with the California Department of Motor Vehicles' (DMV) reporting requirements.